 A small proportion of people with wrist fractures may go on to develop longer-term problems, such as osteoarthritis of the wrist.
 A rare but painful complication of wrist fracture is a condition known as complex regional pain syndrome (CRPS).
 To reduce your chance of developing CRPS it is important to do the recommended exercises before and after the cast is removed.
-For more information see our factsheet Complex regional pain syndrome and osteoporosis.

 Broken hips most commonly occur in people over 75 years of age who fall directly onto their hip.
 An operation is normally required to fix or replace the upper end of the thigh bone that has broken (see photos opposite).
 Your surgeon will want to repair the break as soon as possible, but this may be delayed if you have a urine or chest infection, low levels of red blood cells (anaemia) or heart problems.
 You will either have a general anaesthetic or an injection into your spine to completely numb the lower half of your body.

 The quicker you get up after surgery, the more successful your recovery is likely to be as this reduces your risk of problems such as a chest infection and clotting issues.
 You will usually be up and out of bed the next day with the help of a physiotherapist and a walking frame, and gradually become more mobile as the days progress.
 After the operation you will have regular, strong pain-relieving injections or a patient-controlled analgesia pump, which provides a pain-relieving drug straight into a vein.
 This allows you to control your pain by giving yourself safe amounts of medicine.